itensai1/Post-Data/README.md

 # Post-Data
-A python script that uses web scraping to collect data about a given contest .
+A python script that uses web scraping to collect data about a given contest.

 <h4>Data format after giving the contest link : </h4>